YoussefEslam29/CashBack-Motors/plan_AI_CHATBOT.md

 > Living document.
 Update this file every time the chatbot is changed, fixed, or extended.
 > Last updated: June 2026
-> Status: 🔴 BROKEN — chatbot loads but never responds
+> Status: 🟡 CODE FIXED — waiting for GOOGLE_API_KEY to be added to Vercel

 ---